C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 - Based on your personal experience, how do you navigate Wikipedia's content?
 How do you find a Wikipedia article that you are looking for?

 ### 2.d Sources of History according to Wikipedia
 To conduct historical research, historians use sources from the past.
 They use primary sources, which include materials created during a historical period, e.g., written archives, audiovisual archives, oral interviews, objects, etc., and reveal information about the society, culture, economy, politics, and technology of the past.
 Historians also use secondary sources, e.g. books and articles, which place primary sources into the broader historical context of the period.
-By combining both primary and secondary sources, historians write a story about the past.
+By combining primary with secondary sources, historians write a story about the past.

 Please read the [page specifying the sources that editors are allowed to use when they write about history on Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Reliable_source_examples#History).